 The clarinet barrel.
 The barrel is the little piece between the mouthpiece and the upper joint of the clarinet.
 Again, on the priority list, you should look for a quality mouthpiece first.
-Then, test out ligatures.Flight of the Bumblebee
+Then, test out ligatures.Clarinet Exercises.

 However, if you feel settled in this equipment, an upgrade in a barrel is a good idea.
 Basically, the barrel will help you improve your sound and maybe have it play a little more freely.
 Here are some barrels I recommend you trying: Backun, Chadash, Weber and Fobes.